This apple cider vinegar coleslaw is the perfect side dish recipe. It's healthy, simple, flavorful and made with only a few ingredients.

-I love having versatile recipes that are easy to throw together.
+I love having versatile recipes that are easy to prep ahead and throw together day of.
 This is one of our favorites to pair with homemade black beans and Mexican rice!

 Coleslaw is so fresh and crisp, and makes a great addition to so many meals!
 It can be used as a topping, a side dish, or even as a base for an extra flavorful salad.
 It comes together super fast, and since the flavors improve with time it's also a great make ahead dish!

-This tasty coleslaw is made with the perfect mix of fresh and flavor packed ingredients.
+Creamy coleslaw seems to get all the love, but this apple cider vinegar coleslaw recipe is ready for the spotlight.
+This version is made with the perfect mix of fresh and flavor-packed ingredients.
 Here's what you'll need:

 - Shredded cabbage